manishjayan/manishjayan/README.md

 ### Hi there 👋

 - I am Manish Jayan, a junior web developer
-- I'm currently working in go and looking to get into full stack with go
+- I'm currently working in GO and looking to get into full stack with GO

 <!--
 **manishjayan/manishjayan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.